AIMS & OBJECTIVES

 The English Department plays an important part in school life in many ways.
 Our foremost aim is to ensure that all our students are valued and achieve their full potential.
 In the widest sense this extends beyond examinations into a fostering of an appreciation of literature or simply the ability to communicate effectively.
 Practically, as with all other departments, it helps pupils achieve their absolute potential through the attainment of qualifications which will be of use to them in their future studies, and in their working lives.

 The examination courses we follow are GCSE English language and English Literature (AQA).
-More detailed information on the subjects can be found within the Options Booklet.

-Through its integrated course of Speaking and Listening, Reading, Writing and associated language skills, students are provided with many opportunities for personal growth; for developing an understanding of themselves, of others, of issues and attitudes which are important for responsible citizenship.
+Through its integrated course of Speaking and Listening, Reading, Writing and associated language skills, pupils are provided with many opportunities for personal growth; for developing an understanding of themselves, of others, of issues and attitudes which are important for responsible citizenship.

-It is our aim to encourage students to become independent learners who value learning with and from others.
+It is our aim to encourage pupils to become independent learners who value learning with and from others.
 We aim to follow the National Curriculum programme of study for English in terms of the content of the course although we do not rigidly follow teaching methodologies, and sometimes more is made available to our students.
 Whilst we meet regularly in order to standardise our practice, the individuality of different teaching styles is valued.

 Results in GCSE exams in English and English Literature have been well above the national average for many years and expectations of pupils are high.
 Over recent years several pupils have attained GCSE results that have placed them among the top five marks in the country.